-6.1 German laws and regulations do not have equivalent provisions for all of our Rules on the contents of constitutional documents to comply with the Listing Rules relating to the relevant shareholder protection 31.
-We set out in the Appendix our approach on each of the items required to be included in a Germany incorporated issuer's constitutional documents in order for it to meet our the Listing Rule requirements (Updated in January 2022).
+6.1 German laws and regulations do not have equivalent provisions to comply with the Listing Rules relating to the relevant shareholder protection.
+We set out in the Appendix our approach on each of the items required to be included in a Germany incorporated issuer's constitutional documents in order for it to meet the Listing Rule requirements (Updated in January 2022).